dr-mushtaq/Academic-writing/Research Paper/How to write title ,abstract and Introduction of Research Paper.md

 # Description:

-efore embarking on your research paper writing journey, it is crucial to have a clear understanding of the structure and format that you should follow.
+Before embarking on your research paper writing journey, it is crucial to have a clear understanding of the structure and format that you should follow.
 The typical research paper structure consists of the following sections:

 ## 📑 Table of Contents